 If you miss a test, medical notes are required within one week.
-You must record your absence on ROSI and include a copy of this notification with your medical note.
 To be considered, an illness must render the student incapacitated and unable to take the exam.
 Vague illnesses such as "gastroenteritis", "fever", "inability to concentrate" will not be considered.
 In addition, in order for a doctor's note to be accepted, the illness must be immediately verifiable to the doctor.
 Illnesses of the "student claims to be..." will not be accepted.
 In addition, "anxiety" or "stress" is no longer an acceptable excuse.